Khubaib567/LMS/README.md

-# OOPs relate projects
+# OOPs related projects
-Library Management System using OOPs
+Here i will created some server-side project using OOPs concepts.